gtb-2022-chen-yu/practice/README.md

 # practice
-I will commit some homework~
+I will commit some exercises~
 Wish me good luck~